DR. JENNIFER LYNN WAGNER

 Jump to Any Location on Page

-Add an id attribute to any element on the page, and then link to that location by using # plus the id for the href (URL).
-You can do this with the toolbar instead of going into the source code by clicking the element you want a link to jump to, clicking the + sign in the toolbar, choosing Attributes, and typing in a name for the id.
-Then type the text for the link on the page, select the text, and add a link to the id name preceded by # instead of an actual URL.
-The code will look like the following:
+Add an ID attribute to any element on the page, and then link to that location by using # plus the ID for the href (URL).
+You can add the ID with the toolbar instead of going into the source code by clicking the element you want a link to jump to, clicking the + sign in the toolbar, choosing Attributes, and typing in a name for the ID.
+The source code will then look like the following:

 Set All Links to Open in New Window